SorrySomethingWentWrong/HID_Arduino_Leonardo/README.md

 # HID_Arduino_Leonardo
-Ethical discover of hack by HID
+Ethical discover of hack by HID.
+Actually worked on mac.